 TestAS examines the language competence, cognitive abilities (core test), and the abilities to study medicine which contains field-specific test modules.

-You can expect following tasks:
+You can expect the following tasks:

 - Analysis and interpretation of scientific diagrams, charts, and tables